KCBlaise/jobs.tech/README.md

 ### API Integration
 Job openings displayed on Jobs.Tech were fetched from the Remotive API using Axios.

-A conition for using the Remotive API is that clients are redirected to their website, hence the redirection on clicking a displayed job.
+A condition for using the Remotive API is that clients are redirected to their website, hence the redirection on clicking a displayed job.

 ### Styling
 Elements and components were styled using Scss.
 This allowed for colors to be stored in variables and reused around the project.
 Also, it allowed for stylesheets to be imported only where required to reduce load time.

 ### Continued Development
-I will look to clean up the code on this project.
+I will continually look to clean up the code on this project where possible.

 I will also continue to work with Sass on more projects.
 I intend to use functions more, as well as create more reusable mixins where possible.